-Clinical waste is placed in a designated waste container that meets regulations in the Medical Room and the bags are disposed of via a regular collection.
-Sharps and contaminated sharps are disposed of in a designated bin and disposed of as above.
+Clinical waste is placed in a designated waste container, which meets regulations, and which is located in the Medical Room.
+Sharps and contaminated sharps are disposed of in a designated bin, also in the Medical Room, and all waste is regularly collected by an external contractor.

-Appendix 1 Location of First Aid Kits, Eye Wash Stations, Defibrillators & Evacuation Chairs
+Appendix 1 - Location of AAI's, Asthma Inhalers, Defibrillators, Evacuation Chairs & Eye Wash Stations